dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/04 Lecture 4.md

 Thus in dimension $>1$, you get something that is decidedly not a scheme, but is still relevant to the study of resolution of singularities for your function field.
 Where do these come up?
-Zariski used $\Sigma(K/A)$ to prove resolution of singularities [^resolution_of_singularities] in characteristic zero and dimensions 2 and 3 in 1944.
+Zariski used $\Sigma(K/A)$ to prove resolution of singularities [^resolution_of_singularities] in characteristic zero and dimensions 2 and 3 in 1944, although dimension 2 was classical by the Italian school.
+Later, Hironaka (1984) got the Fields medal for proving resolution of singularities for all dimensions in characteristic zero using an ingenious inductive argument that avoided Zariski-Riemann spaces entirely.
+It remarkably doesn't use any new objects/tools, just uses existing ones in a clever way.

-[^resolution_of_singularities]: Resolving means given $K/k$, we want to find a complete affine variety whose function field is $K$.
+[^resolution_of_singularities]: Resolving means given $K/k$, we want to find a complete nonsingular affine variety whose function field is $K$.

 :::